 The decision surface is calculated after the instructions based on the rule are designed.
-Here the centroid is obtained for the each group of input variables, which is then used where ever decision rule overlays with decision-surface for the input membership functions.
-Therefore the centroid is a significant value which indicates the degree where the inputs points to the rule-base.
+Here the centroid is obtained for the each group of input variables, which is then used where ever decision rule overlaps with the decision surface for the memberships of the input.
+Centroid is a significant value which indicates the degree where the inputs points to the rule-base.
 This ultimately provides a value that represents output degree.
-After the fuzzy classification is made, and when a clear differentiation is made, the data is passed from the laptop to the remote server or to a user mobile console for notification of the seizure disorders for monitoring and logging purpose.
+In figure 7, subset of the surface of decision are only shown because of the multidimensional nature of the subsequent decision